-This opcode is used to set the temperature and/or atmosphere setpoints.
-Either or both of the setpoints can be specified.
+This opcode is used to set the temperature set point.

 The Temperature Setpoint is the setpoint to send for the temperature process variable.
-The range is -301 (disable) to 30000.
+The range is -301 (disable) - 30000.

 The Option will wait for the setpoints to be reached: Blank (Don't Wait), Wait, Wait Up, or Wait Down.
-Note - The Blank option is an actual blank line, not the word "Blank".
+Note -The Blank option is an actual blank line, not the word "Blank".